KatariinaParnanen/epicPCR_analysis/README.md

 ```

 ### Assemble reads with pear.
-This might take a while
+This might take a while.

 __Hultman et al., example__